How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 How to Complete a Iowa Secured Promissory Note

-To complete a Secured Promissory Note in Iowa, start by gathering the necessary information: the full legal names and addresses of both parties, the loan amount, the agreed-upon interest rate (must be at or below 12% or 2% above 10-year Treasury in Iowa), the repayment terms, and any collateral details if applicable.
+To complete a Secured Promissory Note in Iowa, start by gathering the necessary information: the full legal names and addresses of both parties, the loan amount, the agreed-upon interest rate (must be at or below Floating cap published monthly by the Iowa Superintendent of Banking: 10-year Treasury average plus 2 points (6.25% for June 2026).
+Business and agricultural loans, and personal loans above the indexed threshold, may bear any agreed written rate.
+5% legal rate absent a written contract. in Iowa), the repayment terms, and any collateral details if applicable.

 Our platform walks you through each section with a guided form tailored to Iowa requirements.
 Once you have filled in all details, you can preview the document, choose from five professional document styles, and download your completed Secured Promissory Note as a PDF.